DSPN/k8ssandra-gcp-mp/user-guide.md

 #### Set up command-line tools

 You'll need the following tools in your development environment.
-If you are using Cloud Shell, gcloud, kubectl, Docker, git, helm, and kustomize are installed in your environment by default.
+If you are using Cloud Shell, these are all installed in your environment by default.

 * [gcloud](https://cloud.google.com/sdk/gcloud/)
 * [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)